infinum/eightshift-docs/website/forms/php/filters/integrations/clearbit.md

 ## Map

-This filter provides you the ability to change how we map Clearbit fields so you can combine multiple fields in one and add some new ones.
+Allows changing how Clearbit fields are mapped.
+Useful if you want to combine multiple fields, or add new ones.

 ```php
 add_filter('es_forms_integrations_clearbit_map', 'getClearbitMap');